 Why revenue first

 Revenue anchors budget marketing to economics, not arbitrary theory.
-For companies in the $5–50M ARR window, SaaS marketing budgets typically fall between 8–18% of ARR depending on growth ambition and sales motion.
-The range compresses when optimizing for profitability and widens under aggressive market-share capture mandates.
+For B2B SaaS companies in the $5–50M ARR range, marketing budgets typically fall between 8–18% of ARR, depending on growth ambitions and sales motion.
+This range tightens when prioritizing profitability and expands under aggressive mandates for market share capture, particularly relevant for firms like Final Round and OneSafe that have successfully navigated these waters.

 Translate growth targets into pipeline needs